DebabrataNayak-git/Get-and-post-API-Practice/README.md

 one get the data from the URL.
 And Other One is for post data into the End Point.

-Tools & Technique: Xcode, Swift, UIKit, Cocoa Touch, AutoLayout, MVC, API call, URL Session
+Tools & Technique: Xcode, Swift, UIKit, Cocoa Touch, AutoLayout, MVC, API call, URL Session.